What is Service Learning?

 Student Learning Objectives for Service Learning

-The Service Learning program goals are framed through the lens of student learning, and the faculty have developed specific student learning objectives to accompany these important service learning program goals.
+The Service Learning program goals are framed through the lens of student learning, and the faculty has developed specific student learning objectives to accompany these important service learning program goals.
 Students participating in service learning are expected to achieve the following student learning outcomes:

 • Apply discipline‐specific and/or interdisciplinary knowledge and critical thinking skills to community issues.
 (Program Goals 1,2)